 For as long as individuals have been selling products, location has been one of the most important components of the marketing mix.

-IP targeting is an advertising practice that detects a website visitor’s location, allowing personalized content to be delivered to the user of that IP address.
-Every computer that is connected to the Internet has an IP address that indicates its location: be it a home or place of business.
+Every computer that is connected to the Internet has an IP address that refers to its location, whether a home or a place of business.

 Traditionally, IP addresses were composed of four numbers separated by decimal points.
 This protocol is known as IPv4.
-A successor, what we now know as IPv6, was born out of the concern that the demand for IP addresses would exceed the available supply.
+A successor, what is now known as IPv6, was born out of the concern that the demand for IP addresses would exceed the available supply.
 It has a slightly different format, using both numbers and letters separated by colons.

 IP targeting provides a level of specificity and personalization that was never feasible through traditional media or past iterations of digital targeting.
-Whereas the tracking was once quite limited, capable of only targeting a region or cluster, developments have made it possible for advertisers to target individual homes/neighborhoods/apartment complexes based on their IP.
-By associating a unique IP address to an individual, information can be collected and used to create a personalized ad just for them.
+Whereas the tracking was once quite limited, capable of only targeting a region or cluster, developments have made it possible for advertisers to target individual homes/neighborhoods/apartment complexes based on their IP address.
+By associating a unique IP address to an individual, more precise information can be gathered and used to create and deliver a personalized ad, just for that individual.

 The same strategy can be applied to businesses as well.
 Whereas each home has a unique IP address, businesses often share an IP address among all computers in a network.
-Once you learn a businesses’ IP address, its possible for you to craft custom messaging to reach your B2B prospects.
+Once you learn a business’s IP address, it’s possible for marketers to craft custom messaging to reach and engage their B2B prospects.

 The Growth of IP Advertisements

-This previously unheard of level of consumer connection has led to an explosion of IP targeted advertisements.
-Millions of homes and businesses have been opened up to marketers in a way that allows personalized advertisements to be delivered through display advertising and email marketing.
+This previously unheard-of level of consumer connection has led to an explosion of IP targeted advertisements.
+Millions of homes and businesses have now been opened up to marketers in a way that allows personalized advertisements to be delivered through display advertising and email marketing.

-To illustrate how IP targeting works, let’s run through an example using a hypothetical:
+To illustrate how IP targeting works and why it’s an attractive marketing option, let’s view its benefits through a hypothetical:

 You operate a business selling widgets to the manufacturing sector.
 It’s the beginning of your fiscal year and you are trying to decide how to budget your marketing dollars.
 Traditionally, you’ve relied on a personal sales team to make cold calls.
 While you could use your marketing budget on a traditional display advertising campaign, an even more precise way to target would be to discover the corporate IP addresses of businesses that meet your customer profile.
 With these IP addresses in hand, you could then run a display advertising campaign that speaks directly to your target audience, and only your target audience.
 Then, when your sales team calls them to discuss doing business, it’s no longer a cold call, and you haven’t wasted essential marketing dollars speaking to businesses that aren’t a good fit.